Pipsa/mashup-Pia/README.md

 # mashup-Pia
-A Node.js back-end that mashes up information for a JavaScript front-end
+Target was to have a Node.js back-end that mashes up information for a JavaScript front-end.
+Implementation is torso - FE-BE connection do not work

+The torso is found in jogs subfolder.
+Mongodb need to be up and running node.js index.js

+Sääkm was not implemented.

-# Tietolähteet #
+# Sääkm tietolähteet #

-Tämä mashup käyttää lähteenä:
+Sääkm käyttäisi lähteenä:
 * Ilmatieteen laitoksen säädataa
 * Lenkkeilytietoa

-Tietoja yhdistetään backendissä ja visualisoidaan front-endissä.
+Tietoja yhdistettäisiin backendissä ja visualisoidaan front-endissä.

-# Toiminnallisuuskandidaatteja #
+# Sääkm toiminnallisuuskandidaatteja #

 * Sää vs. kilometrit visualisointi
 * Lenkin lisääminen